 I have another set of records to explore, namely land records in Campbell County, Kentucky.
 These records won't necessarily break through John's brick wall.
 Still, they will help me better understand John's relationship with his son Asa.

-George and Major do no appear in the records of John Townley, This further supports they are not siblings and not likely close kin.
+George and Major do not appear in John Townley's records, Which further supports they are not siblings and not likely close kin.

 They did arrive from New Jersey at the same time with the same last name.